AriFordsham/GHCWiki/newcomers.md

 - [\#9778](https://gitlab.haskell.org//ghc/ghc/issues/9778) - Namespace collision detection for promoted types

-You can also take a look at the [Roadmap](/trac/ghc/roadmap).
-Click on a milestone for a nice breakdown of tickets by component (for example for [Milestone 7.10.1](/trac/ghc/milestone/7.10.1)).

 Once you fix the bug, make sure to write a test-case proving that you've done what you said.
 Then take some time to get to know and submit a code review to [Phabricator](phabricator).
 If the patch looks good, one of the committers will put it into the GHC codebase.
 Then, tackle another bug!

 ## Practical advice